Last updated on December 29th, 2017 at 10:34 pm

 - 2 leaves bay

 - 8 oz mafalda pasta

-- Browning the ground pork in a Dutch oven or large soup pot, over medium heat..
+- Start by browning the ground pork in a Dutch oven or large soup pot, over medium heat..
 Add some salt and pepper over the meat, season as you go.
 Next add the chopped onions and continue cooking until the onion is translucent and soft, for about 5 minutes.

 - Add the garlic, oregano and and basil to the pot and stir.
-Cook for 2 more minutes, then add the tomato paste and cook until the tomato paste turns brownish in color.
+Cook for 2 more minutes, then add the hot sauce and tomato paste and cook until the tomato paste turns brownish in color.

 - To serve this scoop a couple ladles in a bowl and sprinkle with mozzarella or Parmesan cheese, then garnish with fresh parsley.